hdShang/arxiv-daily/docs/cs-LG/2025-08-12/papers/250814080v1-knowdr-rec-a-benchmark-for-referring-expression-comprehension-with-r.md

 ---
 layout: default
-title: KnowDR-REC: A Benchmark for Referring Expression Comprehension with Real-World Knowledge
+title: "KnowDR-REC: A Benchmark for Referring Expression Comprehension with Real-World Knowledge"
 ---

 # KnowDR-REC: A Benchmark for Referring Expression Comprehension with Real-World Knowledge